GeoSauer/nextjs-decapcms-template/README.md

 #### Since this project utilizes DecapCMS (formerly Netlify CMS) it **must** be deployed on Netlify

-- After cloning the repo go ahead and deploy it on Netlify.
-During deploy make sure to set the publish directory to 'out'.
+- After cloning the repo and installing dependencies, go ahead and deploy it on Netlify.
+During deploy ensure that the publish directory is set to 'out'.
 - Navigate to `Site configuration/Identity/Registration` - choose between 'open' or 'invite only', you'll probably want to choose the latter.
 - Navigate to `Site configuration/Identity/Users` - invite yourself/client.
 Be sure to open the invite email and create a password for your profile.
 - Navigate to `Site configuration/Identity/Services` - enable Git Gateway.